 University Housing and Residence Life and Dining Services

-Thomas D. Martin, Executive Director of University Housing and Residence Life
+Thomas D. Martin, Executive Director, University Housing & Residence Life

-The University requires all students with less than 30 completed semester credits hours or under 20 years of age to reside in university residence halls.
-Students under the required residence policy, however, will be automatically exempted if they live with a parent or legal guardian within a 40 mile radius of Kingsville which will be verified by the Department of Housing and Residence Life.
-All other students wishing to reside off campus who live outside the 40 mile radius must complete a Housing Exception Request Form which is available at the Department of University Housing and Residence Life or the University Housing and Residence Life webpage.
+The university requires all students with less than 30 completed semester credits hours (dual enrollment hours are not to be considered because they were not received while living on campus) or under 20 years of age to reside in university residence halls.
+Students under the required residence policy, however, will be automatically exempted if they live with a parent or legal guardian within a 50 mile radius of Kingsville which will be verified by the Department of Housing and Residence Life.
+All other students wishing to reside off campus who live outside the 40 mile radius must complete a Housing Exception Request Form which is available on the University Housing and Residence Life webpage.
 Submission of an exemption form does not guarantee approval, so students are advised not to make housing arrangements until approval is received.
 Registered students required to live on campus who do not receive approval for exemptions will be billed for on-campus housing.
-A specific residence hall and meal plan can be requested by completing the housing agreement/deposit application form available at Lucio Hall Room 119, online at University Housing and Residence Life Webpage, or by mail at:

 Request to Live Off Campus